-A National Plan on Sexual and Reproductive Health, it adds, also considers that information and access to modern contraception as “fundamental rights of men and women” that enable their “right to decide” if and when to have children.
+The country's National Plan on Sexual and Reproductive Health, it adds, also considers that information and access to modern contraception as “fundamental rights of men and women”, which enable their “right to decide” if and when to have children.

-But Vera, the Ecuadorian lawyer, who directs the sexual and reproductive rights group Surkuna, contrasted her country’s laws on paper with practice.
-She said health authorities have known about crisis pregnancy centres for at least a year but have done nothing.
+But Vera, the Ecuadorian lawyer, who directs the sexual and reproductive rights group Surkuna, contrasted her country’s laws on paper with what happens in practice.
+She said health authorities have known about ‘crisis pregnancy centres’ for at least a year, but have done nothing.

-She said she has legally advised numerous women who have visited CAM centres and “were left terrified, describing their experiences as torturous”, but were reluctant to denounce these centres.
-“If they got an abortion, they wouldn’t say it to authorities”.
+She said she has provided legal advice to numerous women who have visited CAM centres and “were left terrified, describing their experiences as torturous”, but were reluctant to denounce these centres.
+“If they got an abortion, they wouldn’t say it to authorities.”

 In Costa Rica, lawyer Arroyo said that her group has also received “lots of calls from girls who visited those sites and were left scared and without knowing what to do”.

 Neither HLI nor CAM responded to questions from openDemocracy about our investigation’s findings.
-Heartbeat meanwhile defended its federation of affiliates around the world.
-It said they must follow “basic principles” but are otherwise autonomous.
+Heartbeat International defended its federation of affiliates around the world.
+It said they must follow “basic principles”, but are otherwise autonomous.

 “Public mischaracterisations of Heartbeat-affiliated pregnancy help centres have consistently not withstood scrutiny when brought into a court of law,” it added, and “a recent survey of pregnancy help centre clients revealed a 99% satisfaction score.”